-CommentSold facilitates selling across a brand’s Facebook and Instagram account and provides tools to create a fully functional e-commerce store and even a branded mobile app.
+CommentSold facilitates selling across a brand’s Facebook and Instagram accounts and provides tools to create a fully functional e-commerce store and even a branded mobile app.
 Shops can use live video to sell directly to their shoppers across their preferred selling channels or all selling channels at the same time.
-If you’re looking for the best platform to sell online to multiple audiences at the same time, you can start loading your products and hosting your first live sale through CommentSold today.
+If you’re looking for the best solution to sell online to multiple audiences at the same time, you can start loading your products and hosting your first live sale through CommentSold today.

 Essential Steps for Online Marketplace Success

 Building out your e-commerce presence online should be viewed as a marathon, not a sprint.
 Over time, you will determine what’s working and areas that could be improved.
 As your company grows online, you’ll likely be able to add more members to your team who can lend their marketing, sales, and technical expertise to your home on the web.